Kevin & Perry Go Large: Plot

 That night, Perry videotapes Ray and Sheila having sex.
 The next day, Paul listens to the boys' music as they clean his kitchen.
 He stumbles across the parents' sex tape and shows it to everyone.
 Kevin lashes out at Perry after realizing that it was Perry who filmed them.
 Baz, Paul's manager and chauffeur driver, later persuades Paul to give the video back to the boys.

 Kevin spends the rest of the day sulking around alone and becomes dejected after seeing the girls with the men from the club.
 Perry spends the day at the beach and bumps into the girls.
-The two men who are revealed to be gay lovers who the girls had befriended.
+The two men who are revealed to be gay lovers whom the girls had befriended.
 Gemma reveals she is attracted to Perry and Candice admits to liking Kevin.
 Perry then runs into Eyeball Paul, who says he likes their song and he will play it in the club that night.
 Perry hurries to tell Kevin the news, and the friends reconcile.

 That night, they and the girls go to the club again in Paul's limousine.
 Their track is played, but the boys and Ray and Sheila, who had wanted to visit the club, are embarrassed to find that Paul has incorporated the sex tape and the boy's love messages to the girls into the track in an attempt to humiliate the boys.
 This backfires on Paul when the track becomes a club favourite and the crowd, including the girls, love the boys and their mix.
 Unhappy at the boys' success, Paul turns off the track, which angers the crowd.
 Paul becomes annoyed and attempts to destroy the boy's vinyl record but is stopped by Baz.
 Paul fires Baz, who punches and pushes him off stage before returning the record to the boys to continue the set, and the crowd continue to party.

 Kevin and Perry take over as DJs and keep the club dancing through the night.
 The next morning, Kevin and Perry have sex with Candice and Gemma, respectively, on a beach surrounded by other couples having sex.
 The girls become the boys' girlfriends while Kevin and Perry sign copies of their record in a music shop with Baz as their new manager.
 Sharon receives a signed copy of the record and boasts that she and Kevin had sex before he was famous while Kevin's parents sign copies of their videos about better mid-marriage sexual intimacy.